garencheckley/podexp/README.md

 ### Gemini Prompt Optimization
 The system uses an optimized prompt for the Gemini LLM to generate content specifically designed for audio narration.
 Key features:

 - Generates content with natural pacing and rhythm suitable for spoken delivery
 - Creates short, simple sentences that are easy to follow when listened to
 - Maintains continuity with previous episodes for a coherent listening experience
 - Optimizes for child-friendly content with appropriate vocabulary and themes
 - Structures content with clear beginnings and endings for better audio flow
+- Strategic use of punctuation (periods, ellipses, commas, and hyphens) to enhance dramatic effect and create natural pauses

 ### Docker Configuration
 The application uses multi-stage Docker builds for both frontend and backend to minimize image size and improve security.